-Type of City or Other Agency Action, Approval, or Permit
+Type of City or Other Agency Action, Reasonable Time Period for Processing

+Approval, or Permit and Acting on

+Request/Submittal/Application

-All Other Governmental Agency Permits/Approvals (i.e., approvals by governmental agencies other than City)
+All Other Governmental Agency 90 Days (Cumulative)

+Permits/Approvals (i.e., approvals by

+governmental agencies other than City) Includes the cumulative time for Agency

-- \\ County of Orange review of Phased Final Subdivision Maps addressed separately, above. - \\Other Governmental Agencies may include, but not be limited to, Orange County Fire Authority, Orange County Health Care Agency, El Toro Water District, Saddleback Valley Unified School District (payment of fees only), and the State of California (elevators). - \\Administrative Delay does not apply to review or approvals of utility companies or other agencies that are not governmental agencies, including, but not limited to, Southern California Edison, Southern California Gas Company, AT&T, etc.
+review following submission of an initial

+County of Orange review of Phased Final complete application to the Agency for which

+Subdivision Maps addressed separately, a permit or ministerial approval is requested.

+above.
+Does not include periods of time Owner is

+making corrections between submittals.

+Other Governmental Agencies may

+include, but not be limited to, Orange County

+Fire Authority, Orange County Health Care Agency, El Toro Water District, Saddleback

+Valley Unified School District (payment of

+fees only), and the State of California

+(elevators).

+(CIO · MICIO)

+Administrative Delay does not apply to

+review or approvals of utility companies or

+other agencies that are not governmental

+agencies, including, but not limited to,

+Southern California Edison, Southern

+California Gas Company, AT&T, etc.